stephenasuncionDEV/create-typedef-app/README.md

 ## Updating Prisma

-To extend any prisma models, Use `prisma generate` to generate a new schema.
+To extend any prisma models, Use `npx prisma generate` to generate a new schema.

 ## Deploy with Vercel